 I also use my Swimman MP3 player when I train so I can listen to music, books and even medical journals when I train.
 This allows my training to be another of my multi-tasking times.
 I have taken education days and spent 6 hours in La Jolla listen to medical lectures and get home and send in the test answers.
 It's been neat to learn and train at the same time.

-Open Water Source: What were your times and dates for your Manhattan Island, the English Channel and Catalina Channel swims?
+Daily News of Open Water Swimming: What were your times and dates for your Manhattan Island, the English Channel and Catalina Channel swims?

-Open Water Source: What is your medical specialty?
+Daily News of Open Water Swimming: What is your medical specialty?
 What do your patients think of your open water swimming accomplishments?

 Open Water Swimming Magazine

 Open Water Swimming MagazineThe Open Water Swimming Magazine is the monthly magazine entirely focused on open water swimming heroes and heroines of every age, ability, and background.
 Published by the World Open Water Swimming Association, the Open Water Swimming Magazine is a free benefit to WOWSA members.

 WOWSA Member Benefits include 12 issues of the Open Water Swimming Magazine, the annual 276-page Open Water Swimming Almanac, a free listing in Sponsor My Swim, outstanding product discounts from FINIS, an entry in Openwaterpedia and more...